 The structure, mode of delivery and level of support you receive on our CPD pathways ensures that you acquire attributes and skills which enhance your professional practice.

-We offer two pathways; "Advanced musculoskeletal assessment and practice", and "Musculoskeletal ultrasound imaging".
-Both are available at Postgraduate Certificate, Postgraduate Diploma or Masters level.
+We offer two pathways available at Postgraduate Certificate, Postgraduate Diploma or Masters level:

 This pathway supports clinicians from a range of professional backgrounds to access musculoskeletal ultrasound imaging.

 Students engage with the technical considerations that underpin this imaging modality prior to musculoskeletal scanning protocols.
-This face to face teaching occurs at weekends at the Southend campus.
-Students need a mentor to complete the clinical learning components of the PGCert.
+This face to face teaching occurs at weekends at the Colchester campus.
+Students need a mentor to complete the clinical learning components of this pathway.

 The pathway includes optional modules covering ultrasound guided injections or service evaluation.